yihui-hu/super-bubble-web-prototype/README.md

 };
 ```

-but make sure it still looks okay on the site.
-I break the text up into multiple `<p>` above just so I can achieve a more precise layout.
+but make sure it still looks okay on the site, on both desktop and mobile.
+Also, I break the text up into multiple `<p>` as shown above, to achieve a more precise layout of text and pills.

 ## Making changes